What is EBIT?

 - Advertising Spend

-For example, let’s say that a company in 2021 has the following financials:
+For example, imagine that a publicly traded company in 2021 reported the following financials:

 - Operating Expenses = –$5 million